lsegal/yard/README.md

 'reverse' method, it becomes very useful when the method name may not be as descriptive.

-**3. Custom Constructs and Extensibility of YARD**: Take for instance the example:
+**3. Custom Constructs and Extensibility of YARD**: YARD is designed to be extended and customized by plugins.
+Take for instance the scenario where you need to document the following code:

-    class A
-      class << self
+    class List
-        def define_name(name, value)
-          class_eval "def #{name}; #{value.inspect} end"
+      # Sets the publisher name for the list.
+      cattr_accessor :publisher
     end
-      end

-      # Documentation string for this name
-      define_name :publisher, "O'Reilly"
-    end

 This custom declaration provides dynamically generated code that is hard for a documentation tool to properly document without help from the developer.
-To ease the pains of manually documenting the procedure, YARD can be extended by the developer to handled the `define_name` construct and add the required method to the defined methods of the class with its documentation.
+To ease the pains of manually documenting the procedure, YARD can be extended by the developer to handle the `cattr_accessor` construct and automatically create an attribute on the class with the associated documentation.
 This makes documenting external API's, especially dynamic ones, a lot more consistent for consumption by the users.

+YARD is also designed for extensibility everywhere else, allowing you to add support for new programming languages, new data structures and even where/how data is stored.

 **4. Raw Data Output**: YARD also outputs documented objects as raw data (the dumped Namespace) which can be reloaded to do generation at a later date, or